-Toys”R”Us, announced the return of its customer-favorite “Great Trade-In” event, providing consumers with its latest call to action to rid their homes of potentially unsafe, old and secondhand baby gear and furniture in exchange for savings on a new item that meets the latest safety standards.
+Toys”R”Us, announced the return of its customer-favorite “Great Trade-In” event, providing consumers with its latest call to action to rid their homes of potentially unsafe, old and secondhand baby gear and furniture in exchange for savings on a new item that meets the latest safety standards and were also giving more baby gifts.
 This event will take place at Babies”R”Us® and Toys”R”Us® stores nationwide beginning Monday, February 1 through Monday, February 29.
 And, new this year, the company’s Rewards”R”Us® loyalty members can take advantage of early access to the in-store event beginning Friday, January 29, by showing their Rewards”R”Us card during checkout.

 Babies”R”Us and Toys”R”Us Great Trade-In Event

 During this time, stores will accept any used cribs, car seats, bassinets, strollers, high chairs, infant swings, bouncers, travel systems, walkers, entertainers, play yards and toddler/twin beds, in exchange for a 25% discount on the purchase of a new item*, in any of these product categories.
 In addition, “R”Us Credit Card holders can receive 30% savings when using their “R”Us Credit Card*.
 Come help and contribute to the best baby cribs list.
 Customers who do not have an item to trade in can take advantage of a 15% discount in-store and online with a coupon available at Babiesrus.com/GreatTradeIn, beginning February 1**.